brayvid/visualize-searches/README.md

-# Find and graph frequent Google or Youtube searches
+# Find and graph your most frequent search terms
 - Only searched words are counted, and common words like "the" and "a" are ignored.
 - The words are separated into 16 bins by timestamp, and the most frequent word in each bin is tracked through time.
 - A frequency vs. time graph of each frequent word is displayed.
 Clicking a word toggles single-view mode.